 Big Tobacco exploits Black consumers

 Around 72% of Black adult smokers and 88% of Black youth smokers in the U.S. report smoking menthol cigarettes (compared to a respective 22% and 26% of white smokers).
-This isn’t because Black people prefer menthol; it’s because of calculated, racist marketing.
+This isn’t because Black people prefer menthol; it’s because of calculated, racist marketing by Big Tobacco.
 Tobacco companies have been targeting Black consumers with menthol cigarette marketing for decades.
 Menthol cigarettes have been found to be harder to quit than non-flavored cigarettes, perhaps accounting for part of the disparity in successful quit attempts in the U.S., where Black people are less successful at quitting compared to white and Hispanic smokers, despite more quit attempts.

 Even so, Big Tobacco continues to push back against calls to ban menthols and put forth feeble attempts to win the good graces of Black consumers.
 Altria, the parent company of the largest tobacco company in the U.S., Philip Morris USA, recently committed $5 million to “fight racial inequality” in the U.S. In comparison, the industry has spent billions on predatory marketing to Black people over decades and profits enormously off the sale of menthol tobacco.